resourcepool/training-welcomepool-cv/README.md

  * Implement security (through Oauth: Twitter or Github or LinkedIn)
  * Add a newsletter form and newsletter management in your admin section
  * Make all your sections use Markdown and a nice Markdown editor to format your content

+# License
+The static content of this project is a derivate from [Kataklimt](https://www.html5xcss3.com/2012/12/html5-template-kataklimt.html), a HTML5/CSS3 website template.
+Thanks for the authors for providing it for free.